-Here, we have assumed $d\theta /d\lambda = 0$ for simplicity and used Eq.\eqref{eq:8} with $\lambda_E = i\lambda$.
-We choose negative root in $dr/d\lambda_E = \pm \sqrt{V_{eff}}$ because the particle is being absorved by the black hole.
-It's difficult to evaluate the integral in Eq.~\eqref{eq:28} analytically, so we compute it numerically and plot the corresponding Euclidean action for a real value of turning points $r_+$ and $r_2$.
-The tunneling probability in Eq.\eqref{eq:23} decreases (increases) as the Euclidean action increases (decreases), so Fig.[\ref{fig: L vs effective action}]-[\ref{fig: horizon vs effective action}] effectively describe the tunneling probability in the WKB approximation.
+Here, we have assumed $d\theta / d\lambda = 0$ for simplicity and have used Eq.~\eqref{eq:8}.
+We choose the negative root in $dr/d\lambda_E = \pm \sqrt{V_{eff}}$ because the particle is being absorbed by the black hole.
+It is difficult to evaluate the integral in Eq.~\eqref{eq:28} analytically, so we compute it numerically and plot the corresponding Euclidean action for a real value of turning points $r_+$ and $r_2$.
+The tunnelling probability in Eq.\eqref{eq:23} decreases (increases) as the Euclidean action increases (decreases), so Fig.[\ref{fig: L vs effective action}]-[\ref{fig: horizon vs effective action}] effectively describe the tunnelling probability in the approximation discussed above.

 One can notice from Fig.[\ref{fig: L vs effective action}] that the Euclidean action increases with an increase in the angular momentum of the particle for all combinations of parameters.
-Therefore, the tunneling probability for low angular momentum particles is large in comparison with the higher angular momentum particles.
-One can understand it as the effective potential as well as the width of the classically forbidden region also increases with an increase in the angular momentum of the test particle.
-Furthermore, the increase in the magnitude of charge $Q$ of the blackhole also reduces the Euclidean action.
-However, the increase in mass of the blackhole increases the Euclidean action.
+Therefore, the tunnelling probability for low angular momentum particles is large in comparison with the higher angular momentum particles.
+One can understand it as the effective potential, as well as the width of the classically forbidden region, increasing with an increase in the angular momentum of the test particle.
+Furthermore, the increase in the magnitude of charge $Q$ of the black hole reduces the Euclidean action.
+However, the increase in mass of the black hole increases the Euclidean action.
 The increase of the specific angular momentum $a$ of the black hole decreases the effective action for the positive $L$ particles, but increases the effective action for the negative $L$ particles.
-Therefore, a low mass, high specific angular momentum, and large charge black hole has a higher tunneling probability for a test charged particle.
+Therefore, a low mass, high specific angular momentum, and large charge black hole has a higher tunnelling probability for a test charged particle.
 The Euclidean action is smaller for a larger polar angle.
 Therefore, the isentropic absorption is more probable near the equator of the black hole.